rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2025-08.md

 I've done a lot of background reading (which made me appreciate the complexity), talked to Olivier and [Alice Cecile](https://github.com/alice-i-cecile) and [opened a design meeting on the Lang side](https://github.com/rust-lang/lang-team/issues/348) as there is a way forward now.

-Olivier plans to write an RFC in the next month or so and then we'll discuss it.
-I'm again on the lookout for other people interested in the space (either with proposals of their own or usecases we want to make sure are heard) so I can point them to the design issue and the meeting.
+The next steps are getting an RFC written and scheduling the design meeting.
+I'm again on the lookout for other people interested in the space (either with proposals of their own or usecases we want to make sure are heard) so I can point them to this space.

 ## Lori Lorusso: Foundation Director of Outreach